NouvBaLQahtani/Mobile-Application-Development-Project-SWE483/README.md

 # Academate
-This project is part of the Mobile Application Development Project course under my bachelor's degree in software engineering
+This project is part of the Mobile Application Development course under my bachelor's degree in software engineering

 ## Introduction